BubbuDert249/FlexGuide/README.md

 # FlexGuide
-A guide on how to install chromeOS Flex on a Chromebook
+A guide on how to install chromeOS Flex on a Chromebook <br>